junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "How do you know I'm here?" he asks, uncrossing his folded legs, standing up from the ground.

 "Lucky guess," Anakin answers stoically, without looking at him.
 He holds out an arm, in a gesture to hand his bag over.
 "Just thought you might want your armor back, that's all.
-They might give you trouble if you lost them."
+They might give you trouble if you lose them."

-Obi-Wan takes the bag from him but doesn't hurry to open, just let it sit by his feet.
+Obi-Wan takes the bag from him but doesn't hurry to open it, just letting it sit by his feet.
 "Why do you care?" he asks quietly.

 "It doesn't matter now," Anakin says plainly, putting his hands in his pockets, about to turn to leave.
 "You do what you do, we do what we do.
 You want to report me or arrest me, that's your duty, I don't blame you.
-If I get killed by that, I die from my own stupidity of trusting the wrong guy.
+If I get killed by that, I die from my own stupidity in trusting the wrong guy.
 I deserve that."
 His tone is kept stiffly flat, emotionless, defeated.
 His face half hidden in the shadow.

 Obi-Wan blinks hard.
 He bursts out, "Four entrances."

 "Sorry?"
 Anakin jerks up his head.

-"The Palace, it has two maintenance and service entrances in the lower floors.
+"The Palace -- it has two maintenance and service entrances on the lower floors.
 But if you count the sewage and exhaust system, there are four."
 Obi-Wan says breathlessly, as if trying to rush them out before his own brain betrays him.

 Anakin looks at him for a long second, the muscle around his jaw starting to slack.
 He moves closer, slowly.
 His eyes hold Obi-Wan's, neither of them blink.
 "Where are they?"